chrisdim/Microcomputers_NTUA/README.md

-Microcomputers and Embedded systems NTUA
+Microcomputer Systems & Microcomputers Lab
 ========================================

-This repository contains projects for microcomputers, microcomputers lab and embedded systems courses in NTUA.
+This repository contains projects from Microcomputer Systems, Microcomputers Lab courses in NTUA.
 It includes:
 * Intel 8085 microprocessor projects in assembly.
 * Intel 8086 microprocessor projects in assembly.